Scientific Name

 Origin

-This species is native to South Africa.
+Aloe alooides is native to South Africa.
 It occurs in shallow soil on dolomite outcrops in a limited area of the Mpumalanga escarpment.

 Description

-Aloe alooides is a large tree-like succulent with a stout stem covered with old dried persistent leaf remains and topped with a dense rosette of olive-green to sometimes slightly reddish leaves.
-It grows up to 13.1 feet (4 m) tall.
+Aloe alooides is a large, tree-like succulent with a stout stem covered with old, dried, persistent leaf remains and topped with a dense rosette of olive-green to sometimes slightly reddish leaves.
+It can grow up to 13.1 feet (4 m) tall.
 The stem is usually simple or rarely branched near the base.
-Leaves are lanceolate, deeply channeled, up to 4.3 feet (1.3 m) long, and up to 7 inches (18 cm) wide.
+The leaves are lance-shaped and deeply channeled, measuring up to 4.3 feet (1.3 m) long and 7 inches (18 cm) wide.
 They are spreading and considerably recurved, with the apices of the lowest leaves often touching the stem.
-The margins of the leaves are armed with brownish-tipped red teeth and usually have a distinct reddish edge.
-Flowers are lemon-yellow, cylindric-campanulate, up to 0.4 inches (1 cm) long, and appear in winter.
-Inflorescences are simple, 3 to 5 from a rosette, and up to 4.3 feet (1.3 m) tall.
-Racemes are densely multiflowered, narrowly cylindrical, up to 32 inches (80 cm) long, and up to 2 inches (5 cm) in diameter.
-Fruits are oblong capsules, about 0.4 inches (0.9 cm) long and 0.3 inches (0.7 cm) in diameter.
+The margins of the leaves are armed with red, brownish-tipped teeth and usually have a distinct reddish edge.

 How to Grow and Care for Aloe alooides

-Light: When growing A. alooides indoors, place your plant in a window that gets plenty of bright indirect light.
+Light: When growing A. alooides indoors, place your plant in a window that gets plenty of bright indirect sunlight.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. alooides in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.